DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 #### Examining Failed Tests

-If a test has failed, an arrow is displayed near its status allowing you to expand the grid row and see details about this fail.
+If a test has failed, an arrow is displayed near its status.
+This arrow allows you to expand the grid row and see details about this fail.

 IMAGE